MrPocketMonsters/fastapi-mongodb-gamblingsite/README.md

 ## Running the Project

-To run the project on localhost use the command `uvicorn main:app --reload`.
+To run the project on localhost, on port 8000, use the command `uvicorn main:app --reload`.
+A new process will then start running on `http://127.0.0.1:8000`.